-Suppose that an operator reports depreciation of $\leq 250,000$ in 2021.
-With respect to the 2021 book values, its RAB until 2016 is $\leq 5,000,000$, its investments from 2017 and 2018 amount to $\leq 375,000$, and its investments from 2019 onwards amount to $\leq 500,000$.
-By implication, the following CAPEX are included in the 2023 grid charges:
+Suppose that the operator with an efficiency score of 90% reports depreciation of €250,000 in 2023.
+With respect to the 2023 book values, its RAB until 2021 is €5,000,000 and its investments from 2022 and 2023 amount to €375,000.
+By implication, the following CAPEX are included in the 2025 grid charges:

-CAPEX 2023 = 534,300 = 250,000 + 5,000,000 4.80% + 375,000 4.88%
+$CAPEX\ 2025 = 462,100 = 250,000 + 5,000,000 3.93\% + 375,000 4.16\%.5$

 Using the most recent available data (financial accounting data and technical data) creates a gap (lag of t-2).
-For instance, both the 2023 expansion factor and the CAPEX components rely on data from 2021.
-The same is true for the non-controllable costs.
-However, it can be safely assumed that actual values in 2023 are not the same as they were two years earlier.
 The two-year time lag could result in rates that are too low for companies whose mandates are steadily growing.
 Vice versa, it could cause rates that are too high for customers of companies whose mandates are steadily shrinking.
 To protect both sides from these effects, the regulatory authority corrects for the difference between the t-2 data and the current data once the latter becomes available.

 When calculating the system charges, the regulatory authority relies on the most recent available data on capacity and the volume transported.
 However, the companies' revenues are calculated by multiplying these rates by the volumes actually transported in the respective year.
-This results in a difference between the revenue assumptions that the regulatory authority bases the ordinance on and the actual revenues generated.
+This results in a difference between the revenue assumptions that the regulatory authority bases the ordinance on the actual revenues generated.
 The difference can be positive or negative.
 It can lead to either excessive or insufficient cost recovery for the companies.
 The regulatory system therefore includes a regulatory account.
 The regulatory account ensures that any differences are balanced in following cost decisions.